 The governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the government considers revenues (other than insurance recoveries and grants) to be available if they are collected within 60 days of the end of the current fiscal period.
-The School considers insurance recoveries and grants available if collected within one year after year-end.
+The School considers insurance recoveries and grants available if approved by the third party within 90 days of the end of the current fiscal period and collected within one year of year-end.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences, and claims and judgments, are recorded only when payment is due.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 Issuance of long-term debt and acquisitions under capital leases are reported as other financing sources.